You can access your Project Settings in your dashboard, by going to the Configuration section, and then to Project Settings.

 This is the structure if you want to import a single version into your project:

 This is the structure if you want to import multiple versions:

 ⚠️ Note: The only difference in structure is that there is a directory that sits on top of the versions directory for importing multiple versions

 ️ Ignored files

 Disclaimer: Exporting and importing from ReadMe will get you varied results, as some information is lost within the exporting process.
 Things such as the order of the categories, pages will be lost within the export process.
 In addition reference documentation will be imported as regular documentation.

 The importer will attempt to parse pages with block tags as JSON.
 If there is a failure to parse any of the JSON blobs, the importer will exit with an error.

-As the Project Owner you can change your subdomain by going to Configuration > Project Settings and scrolling down to the bottom until you see this button:
+As the Project Admin you can change your subdomain by going to Configuration > Project Settings and scrolling down to the bottom until you see this button:

 A pop-up window starring our friendly mascot, Owlbert, will appear.
 Type in your subdomain then hit Change Subdomain.
 As long as it's not already taken you're good to go!